 - a.
-The Board Chair of the Interior Health Authority is aware of the executive compensation paid in the fiscal year ending March 31, 2018. - b.
+As Board Chair of the Interior Health Authority, I am aware of the executive compensation paid to these executives in the fiscal year ending March 31, 2019. - b.
 The compensation information being disclosed is accurate and includes all compensation paid by the employer, foundations, subsidiaries or any other organization related to or associated with the Interior Health Authority. - c.
 The compensation information being disclosed also includes the value of any pre or postemployment payments made during the 12 month period before or after the term of employment. - d.
 Compensation provided was within approved compensation plans and complies with these guidelines.